Competitive advantages of LMS for training companies

 Microlearning is content split into bite-size assets, usually teaching one simple idea at a time.
 Courses delivered through microlearning are designed to make the most of short windows of learning, and also to align with the way our brains process information.

 Gamification is the use of a game format to build training around, and it can be as simple as earning points or badges after completing parts of learning.
 Adding this playful element will make your eLearning much more successful.
-When a course feels fun and a little competitive, users will be much more inclined to use it out of their own interest.
+When a course feels fun and incorporates the competitive element, users will be much more inclined to use it out of their own interest.

 Gamification comes into its own when it is combined with mobile learning.
 Users being able to flick onto their course and complete a few learning assets on their commute, or while they’re making dinner, means that a significant amount of training can take place without devoting large blocks of time.